PiotrG1996/N_Queen_Problem/README.md

 Project description:

 Web App includes two different modes: game and simulation.
 Depending on the choice, player can discover solutions on his own or take advantage of the simulation.
 All results are presented beneath in a row.
-User can also change speed of simulation and allow full screen mode.
+User can also change speed of the simulation and allow full screen mode.

 ###################################################################